Lil Fantasy Vol. 1

-Lil Fantasy Vol. 1 (stylized as LIL FANTASY vol.1) is the debut studio album by South Korean singer and rapper Chaeyoung of the girl group Twice.
+Lil Fantasy Vol. 1 (stylized as LIL FANTASY vol.1) is the debut studio album by South Korean singer Chaeyoung of the girl group Twice.
 It was released on September 12, 2025, through JYP Entertainment and Republic Records.
-The album contains nine tracks, including the lead single "Shoot (Firecracker)" and collaborations with Gliiico, Sumin, and Jibin of Y2K92.
+The album contains nine tracks, including the lead single "Shoot (Firecracker)" and collaborations with Japanese sibling band Gliiico, singer-songwriter and producer Sumin, and Jibin of South Korean hip-hop duo Y2K92.
+Chaeyoung is the fourth member of Twice to debut solo, following Nayeon, Jihyo, and Tzuyu.